Queen ‘saw Jesus as her anchor and role model’, bishop says - NewsBreak

 Speaking to those present, Dame Sarah said: “Her Majesty had a remarkable Christian faith, about which she had increasingly spoken in recent years, referring to Jesus Christ as her anchor and role model.

 “Here in this cathedral church on the 3rd of June, we joined to celebrate her Platinum Jubilee.
-The Archbishop of York spoke of her faith in Jesus Christ as a fountain and a well from which she drew deeply, and by which she was replenished through all the challenges and joys of her life.
+The Archbishop of York spoke of her faith in Jesus Christ as a fountain and a well upon which she drew deeply, and by which she was replenished through the challenges and joys of life.

 Dame Sarah also reflected on the longevity of the Queen’s reign, describing her as a “remarkable constant in the lives of millions”.

 “Most of us have not known life without the Queen.
-When she acceded to the throne, the world and the country were both very different places,” she told the congregation.
+When she ascended to the throne, the world and the country were both very different places,” she told the congregation.

 “For seven decades, Her Majesty remained a remarkable constant in the lives of millions: a symbol of unity, strength, forbearance and resilience.
 She has been this nation’s unerring heartbeat through times of progress, joy and celebration, as well as in much darker and more difficult seasons.”